openstack-k8s-operators/dev-docs/ceph.md

 running on OpenShift mounts the files in the Ceph secret and copies them to the EDPM host using the [edpm_ceph_client_files](https://github.com/openstack-k8s-operators/edpm-ansible/tree/main/roles/edpm_ceph_client_files) Ansible role.
-The Nova containers then have a copy of /etc/ceph that they can use to acccess the cephx key and Ceph configuration file.
+The Nova containers then have a copy of `/etc/ceph` that they can use to acccess the cephx key and Ceph configuration file.

+Though containers hosted on EDPM nodes use the path `/etc/ceph` to access the Ceph client files, they are stored in `/var/lib/openstack/config/ceph` on the EDPM nodes.

 ## Configure Glance